danp3d/bigsearch/README.md

 });
 ```

-Even though the results are similar to Array#indexOf, this package runs thousands of times (literally) faster than Array#indexOf, especially when dealing with super large arrays.
+Even though the results are similar to Array#indexOf, this package runs thousands of times (literally) faster, especially when dealing with super large arrays.